litebird/litebirdXS4/20231018_signal_cmb/README.md

 for LiteBird.

-See the last few cells of ipynbs/lencmb_verification.ipynb on how to use these
+See ipynbs/maps.ipynb on how to use these